jonizen/BSEC-Conduit/readme.md

 # Fork of BSEC-Conduit Daemon
-Forked to make this work with Cayenne My devices service and publish data to MQTT and dashboard
+Forked to make this work with latest version from Bosch

 Fixed so mqtt works with cayenne mqtt information.